The Pomodoro Technique: A Complete Guide for Students

 Your break activities matter.
 The goal is mental recovery, not more stimulation.

-• ✅ Do light exercises (10 jumping jacks, yoga poses)
+• Do light exercises (10 jumping jacks, quick yoga pose)

-• ❌ Screens (try to give your eyes a rest)
+• Screens in general—give your eyes a rest

 "I'll just check Instagram for 5 minutes" rarely stays at 5 minutes.
 Social media platforms are specifically designed to capture your attention.
 If you check during breaks, you'll likely struggle to start your next Pomodoro—or extend your break into a 20-minute scroll session.

-3. Handle the noted items during your break
+3. Handle noted items during your break – They'll still be there

 The key insight: A Pomodoro is indivisible.
 If you're interrupted for more than a few seconds, you don't get to count it.
-This creates healthy pressure to protect your focus time.
+This creates healthy pressure to protect your focus time—and to train the people around you to respect it.

 Adapting the Pomodoro for Deep Work